richardTowers/verify-tech-docs/source/documentation/glossary/glossary.md

 Private sector organisations, paid by the government, to verify that a user is who they say they are and assert verified data that identifies them to a government service.

-The organisations are certified as meeting relevant industry security standards and identity assurance standards published by the Cabinet Office and CESG (the UK's national technical authority).
+The organisations are certified as meeting relevant industry security standards and identity assurance standards published by the Cabinet Office and the [National Cyber Security Centre](https://www.ncsc.gov.uk/) (NCSC).

 <a name="glossary-integration-environment"></a>